Establishing the Atlantic-Arctic Distributed Biological Observatory (A-DBO)

 NEWS

-Thank you for showing interest and getting involved in shaping a strong A-DBO framework!
+Thank you for showing interest and getting involved in shaping a strong A-DBO and pan-Arctic DBO framework!

 BACKGROUND

-Together with the pioneering observatory in the Pacific sector of the Arctic Ocean (DBO), the Baffin Bay/Davis Strait DBO, and the emerging East Siberian Sea DBO, the Atlantic DBO aims to serve as an important contribution to the pan-arctic collaborative observatory network.
+experiencing rapid environmental, climate and ecosystem changes.
+Together with the pioneering observatory in the Pacific sector of the Arctic Ocean (DBO), the Davis Strait/Baffin Bay DBO and the Siberian DBO, the Atlantic DBO aims to serve as important contribution to the pan-arctic collaborative observatory network:

 • Cover key ocean phenomena and processes under rapid change